Guide

-SchengenWeave: The Nomad's Guide to the 90/180 Clock, EES, and ETIAS
+The Nomad's Guide to Schengen, EES, and ETIAS

 What Is SchengenWeave?

 SchengenWeave is a flight planner for digital nomads on the Schengen 90/180 clock.
-It pairs a free Schengen day calculator — the entry door — with a flight search engine and booking links, so you can plan itineraries that fit your exact day budget without switching between three separate tools.
+It pairs a free Schengen day calculator with a flight search engine so you can plan itineraries that fit your exact day budget without switching between three separate tools.

-SchengenWeave also detects hidden Schengen transits inside multi-leg routes — a gotcha that catches many nomads off guard in the EES era.
+SchengenWeave also detects hidden Schengen transits inside multi-leg routes.
 A two-hour layover in Madrid or Frankfurt is a Schengen entry, counts against your 90-day budget, and is now automatically recorded by the Entry/Exit System.
 SchengenWeave flags these before you book.

-So what for nomads: You get one tool that reads your remaining days, finds flights that fit, and warns you when a connecting airport quietly eats into your budget — before money changes hands.
+So what for nomads: One tool that reads your remaining days, finds flights that fit, and warns you when a connecting airport quietly eats into your budget — before money changes hands.

 Why This Matters